Keelen-Fisher/image-lambda/README.md

 ## How to use the lambda

 The lambda is built to add a reference to any files that are uploaded and linked to the bucket, in this case the three images.
-There is no duplication if two or more images arfe uploaded with the same name, rather it is amended.
+There is no duplication if two or more images are uploaded with the same name, rather it is amended.

 ## a description of any issues encountered during deployment of this lambda